AbdulSohail018/AbdulSohail018/README.md

 ## 📖 About Me

-I am a data analyst with two years of experience at Deloitte, and I am currently working as a data engineer intern at StackGen.
+I am a data analyst with two years of experience at Deloitte, and I recently completed working as a data engineer intern at StackGen.
 I am actively seeking full-time roles as a Data Analyst, Data Scientist, or Data Engineer.
 Please feel free to explore my projects.
 Looking forward to connecting with you!
 Whether it's for a new project, collaboration, or just to chat about tech, feel free to reach out!

 `Pronouns: He/Him`